biojava/biojava.github.io/wiki/BioJava:Download_4.0.0.md

     -   Better command-line tools for structure alignment (@sbliven)
     -   New algorithm for symmetry detection in biological assemblies (@pwrose)
+    -   New algorithm for fast contact calculation, both intra-chain and inter-chain (@josemduarte)
+    -   Support for Accessible Surface Area (ASA) calculation through and implementation of the Shrake & Rupley algorithm, both single-thread and parallel (memory permitting) (@josemduarte)
     -   Support for large structures (memory permitting) and multi-character chain IDs.
     -   Default to mmCIF file format, as recommended by the wwPDB